jan-van-bergen/CPU-Raytracer/README.md

 The SBVH is used when the ``MESH_ACCELERATOR`` define in Mesh.h is set to ``MESH_USE_SBVH``.

 ### Two Levels of BVH
 There is support for BVH at the Triangle level as well as at the Mesh level (Top Level BVH).
-The Top Level BVH is recomputed every frame, allowing for dynamic scenes with translations and rotations.
+The Top Level BVH is recomputed every frame, allowing for dynamic scenes with rigid motion.
 The SBVH only supports Triangle primitives, so it cannot be used as a Top Level BVH.

 ### Fast BVH Construction